lauri-ra/WeatherApp/README.md

 arrow again.
 6. Voilá, the program should be running now!

+**NOTE!** I had problems with the resolution of the remote environment, causing the top and the bottom our program window to go outside of the shown desktop window.
+Because of this the program window could not be moved around, and some of the features (e.g. settings) were not clearly visible.
+If this happens to you as well, try the methods below.

-** I do not want to use the remote environment **
+**I do not want to use the remote environment**

 If you know what you're doing, you can try running the program with the command lines below:
 ```
 javac --module-path "Path to your javafx lib folder" --add-modules javafx.controls,javafx.fxml YourFile.java
-  java --module-path "Path to your javafx lib folder" --add-modules javafx.controls,javafx.fxml YourFile`
+java --module-path "Path to your javafx lib folder" --add-modules javafx.controls,javafx.fxml YourFile
 ```
-If nothing else suits you, you can just install Apache NetBeans IDE on your computer with these instructions: https://plus.tuni.fi/comp.cs.140/spring-2022/modules_01/01_ohjelmointiymparisto/
+If nothing else works, the final option is to install Apache NetBeans IDE on your computer with these instructions: https://plus.tuni.fi/comp.cs.140/spring-2022/modules_01/01_ohjelmointiymparisto/